 |Date:||November 23, 1983|

 In early 1983 Queen's manager Jim Beach and tour manager Gerry Stickells flew to South America with hopes of arranging a few dates for the band later in the year.
-They proved to be too expensive and dangerous, so the trip was canceled before it was even booked.
+The tour proved to be too expensive and dangerous, so it was cancelled very early in the process.

-Queen would, however, return to South America to headline two huge shows at the Rock In Rio festival in January 1985.
+Queen would ultimately never visit Uruguay.
+They would, however, return to Brazil to headline two huge shows at the Rock In Rio festival in January 1985.